 - There is no lifetime limit on the number of SASLI FLAS awards you may receive.

-- Summer FLAS awards from SASLI are made possible through the consortium of South Asia National Resource Centers.
-If your institution offers a FLAS competition, we recommend that you apply for a FLAS at your home institution, though you are welcome to also apply to SASLI.
+SASLI FLAS awards are available through the consortium of South Asia National Resource Centers.
+Please check with the FLAS Coordinator or South Asia Center to determine eligibility.
+If your home institution offers a FLAS competition, we strongly recommend that you apply for a FLAS at your home institution, though you are welcome to apply to the SASLI competition.
+All eligible FLAS candidates are welcome to apply to the SASLI FLAS competition administered by the Center for South Asia at UW-Madison.

 - Leaving the program early may result in being required to pay back some or all of the FLAS award.